-Experience the beauty and majesty of Yosemite through the park virtual tour.
+Experience the beauty and majesty of Yosemite through the national park virtual tour.

-This park’s many waterfalls, cliffs, and land variations will leave students amazed at what nature can create.
+This national park has many waterfalls, cliffs, and land variations that will leave students amazed at what nature can create.
 Students get to stand at the top edge of the Bridalveil Fall, where if they were truly there, they would not be able to!
 Check out the beautiful nature of Glacier Point Road or skiing in Badger Pass.

 Besides the virtual tour they offer on their website, you can travel guide watch the video below, made by Expedia.
 It will give you and your students a great idea of what to expect on tour.
 The video shows the national park with its waterfalls, the towering sequoia groves, and valley meadows.